vircadia/vircadia-docs-sphinx/docs/source/create/entities/material-entity.rst

-.. note:: This page has content that still needs to be moved off of the old High Fidelity s3 bucket.

 #####################
 Add a Material Entity
 #####################

 You can add a material entity to an object in your domain.
 A material entity contains specific material data that determines the texture and shading of an object.
 For example, if you want to create a castle in your domain, you need your walls to look like they're made of rough gray stone.
 You can do this by adding a castle wall material entity to your walls.

-Before adding a material entity, make sure you have created a material using the `PBR Materials Guide <../3d-models/pbr-materials-guide.html>`_.
+Before adding a material entity, make sure you have created a material using the `PBR Materials Guide <../3d-models/pbr-materials-guide>`_.

 .. contents:: On This Page
     :depth: 2